geonetwork/doc/source/user-guide/associating-resources/linking-online-resources.rst

-The catalog also provides the capability to produce ATOM feed for services and datasets.
+The catalog also provides the capability to produce ATOM feeds for services and datasets from metadata records.
-For this, check the ATOM API (see :ref:`opensearch-and-atom`_).
-A GML dataset can be exposed using the following encoding in order to be published in the dataset ATOM feed:
+To enable this, check the ATOM API (see :ref:`opensearch-and-atom`_).
+A GML dataset can be exposed using the following encoding in order to be published in a dataset ATOM feed:

 .. code-block:: xml